scistream/scistream-proto/docs/scistream/README.md

 Software running on the gateway nodes.
 It interacts with S2UC, Application controlers for data producer/consumer and S2DS.
 It authenticates the user and producer/consumer applications (using preshared keys).
 It manages gateway node resources and S2DS, including initiating, monitoring, and terminating S2DS processes.
 As of release 1.0 we support this through Docker.

+Allows authentication of user requests via Globus Auth integration.
+This is implemented using scopes, which of those is tied to an authentication entity.

 ## SciStream Control Protocol

 The SciStream protocol was designed to establish authenticated and transparent end-to-end data streaming connections between a data producer application (ProdAPP) at Facility 1 and a data consumer application (ConsAPP) at Facility 2.